tysker/javascript-repo-3sem/day1/MANDAY.md

 8. Now change the first letter of all words to uppercase using a loop.
 Use the string array in the first example.
 9. Join the first array into a string again with `-` between the words.
 10. Remove the last `.` from the string.
-11. Use the original string to find all occurrences of the word 'John'; [TRY THIS](https://rubular.com/)
+11. Use the original string to find all occurrences of the word 'John' with the help of match().
+You have to use a regular expression.
+[TRY THIS](https://rubular.com/)

 #### Part 3 Objects